IslamAlsawaftah/reading-notes/LinkedList.md

 O(log n) Logarithmic Complexity: represents a function that sees a decrease in the rate of complexity growth, the greater our value of n.used among sorted data.
 As input size grows we can eliminate more values in the input.
 We are chopping our input in half

-### Linked Lists: a linear data structure, sequence of Nodes that are connected/linked to each other. on the other hand non-linear data structures, items don’t have to be arranged in order, we traverse the data structure non-sequentially.
+### Linked Lists: a linear data structure, sequence of Nodes that are connected/linked to each other. on the other hand non-linear data structures, items donâ€™t have to be arranged in order, we traverse the data structure non-sequentially.

-### Lists Types:
+### Lists Types

 ![](Linked.jpeg)